JiaNannnn/FHD/README.md

 ## Troubleshooting

+### "No models found" Error

+This error typically occurs when:

+1. **API Credentials**: Your API keys are missing or incorrectly formatted
+   - Solution: Add properly formatted API keys with hyphens to Streamlit Cloud secrets

+2. **Connection Issues**: The application cannot connect to the API
+   - Solution: Check if the API Gateway URL is correct and accessible

+3. **Validation Failures**: The credential validation is failing
-- **API Key Format Issues**: Ensure your API keys contain hyphens and follow the correct format
+   - Solution: Ensure your API keys follow the required format with hyphens

+### Other Common Issues

 - **File Download Issues**: When deployed on Streamlit Cloud, use the browser download buttons rather than local file saving
 - **Deployment Failures**: Check the deployment logs on Streamlit Cloud for specific error messages.
 Common issues include:
   - Python version compatibility problems